Be efficient, be productive, be a better person, and be the WINNER!

 LOSE YOURSELF TO STORIES

 I am a story junky.
-I love narration in all forms.
+I love the narration in all forms.
 Movies, books, podcasts, TV shows, you name it.
-Stories give us a break from our world and a chance to see life from somebody else’s perspective, and with a structure, we often miss from our own lives.
+Stories give us a break from our world and a chance to see life from somebody else’s perspective, and with a structure we often miss from our own lives.

 BE FRIENDS WITH YOUR FAMILY

-There is something much about understanding the people you came from, and who made you who you are.
+There is something about understanding the people you came from and who made you who you are.

-I come from a Mediterranian and catholic country, where families are close (maybe too much), and they serve as a safety net throughout your life.
+I come from a Mediterranean and catholic country, where families are close (maybe too much), and they serve as a safety net throughout your life.

 There is loyalty there that is seldom questioned.

 Older people are taken care of.
 And valued.
-Taking care of a senior member of your family may be seen as a burden in a society where personal freedom is everything.
+Taking care of a senior family member may be seen as a burden in a society where personal freedom is everything.
 But maybe personal freedom is overrated.

 So call your grandma and be a better person!

 Dance it better than sex.
-Sex can be bad, dance can not.
+Sex can be bad, but dance can´t not.
 Just do it, and do it anywhere.

 COOK AND EAT

 But it is true.
-Taking the time to learn a recipe, and actually picking the ingredients yourselves, not from the tree the supermarket will do, is life itself.
+Taking the time to learn a recipe and picking the ingredients yourselves (not from the tree, the supermarket will do) is life itself.
 Life is food, and food is life.
-And not everyone will find the joy in cooking, but eating we all like.
+And not everyone will find joy in cooking, but eating we all like.

 But we are more than capable sucking the joy out of that too.

-Rationing your carbs and sugars, gives the illusion of controlling destiny, as a consequence, we once you break once of the rules you established for yourself you feel guilty and like a failure.
+Rationing your carbs and sugars gives the illusion of controlling your destiny.
+Consequently, once you break one of the rules you established for yourself, you feel guilty and like a failure.

-Eating healthy is essential, but eating a pizza once (or three, four times) a week doesn’t make you a bad person.
-And if you eat it while binging office, I guarantee that is how you will be a better person!
+Eating healthy is essential, but eating a pizza once (or three or four times) a week doesn’t make you a bad person.
+And if you eat it while binging The Office, I guarantee that is how you will be a better person!

-Climb a tree, jump in a lake, race your friends for no reason.
-Be 10 again, but not the ten-year-old who stares at a smartphone all day, be you.
-An old fashioned kid.
-Splash in puddles, mud, get lost in forests and run over meadows.
+Climb a tree, jump in a lake, or race your friends for no reason.
+Be ten again, but not the ten-year-old who stares at a smartphone all day.
+Be you.
+An old-fashioned kid.
+Splash in puddles, and mud, get lost in forests and run over meadows.
 Take bike rides or hikes to places you have never been.